Mason-Zeng/Mason-Zeng/README.md

 <br>

 ## ✨ BIO
-+ 🔭 I’m currently working on a personal project called Armory, a mobile application enabling users to recall the blessings from God by storing them as memos.
++ 🔭 I’m currently working as a web developer for Brooklyn Community Christian Church.
+Feel free to check them out here! [(https://bccc-ny.org/)]
 + 💻 My goal is to become a Senior Software Developer
 + 🧐 I'm interested in everything Full Stack Development
-+ 🌱 I'm Currently learning React Native, Express.js, and Prisma ORM
++ 🌱 I'm Currently learning cloud computing through AWS
 + ✝️ I'm a devout Christian.
 Feel free to talk to me about anything biblical
 + 📫 You can reach me at mz1498@rit.edu